 When spondylolysis weakens the affected bone so much that it can no longer maintain its proper position in the spine and slips out of place, the condition is known as spondylolisthesis.

-These conditions typically occur in children and adolescents who engage in sports that stress the lower back, such as football, gymnastics, wrestling and weight lifting, but can also occur in adults as a result of the wear and tear of aging and arthritis.
+These conditions typically occur in children and adolescents who engage in sports that stress the lower back, such as football, gymnastics, wrestling, and weight lifting, but can also occur in adults as a result of the wear and tear of aging and arthritis.
 In most cases, if patients rest and take a break from all strenuous activities for a period of time, our physiatrists and spondylolysis and spondylolisthesis physical therapists are able to greatly improve their conditions with noninvasive, conservative methods of treatment.

 When Spondylolisthesis Requires Surgery

-There are cases in which this condition causes persistent back pain, having resulted in severe vertebral slippage.
-Some individuals develop a fracture that does not heal completely due to repetitive stress and excessive weight-bearing.
+There are cases in which this condition causes persistent back pain, resulting in severe vertebral slippage.
+Some individuals develop a fracture that does not heal completely due to repetitive stress and excessive weight-bearing.Â

 Occasionally, this will ultimately cause a break between the front and back of one of the lower vertebrae.
 In such a situation, surgical intervention may be necessary.
 If this is so in your case, we will refer you to colleagues with excellent surgical skills for your operation and be ready to assist you in rehabilitation after you undergo the procedure.